SimpleLuke/100-days-of-code/README.md

 **Today's Progress**: Learn about how to increase a website performance.

 **Thoughts**: By code splitting, user only load the JavaScript files when needed.

+### Day 67:  October 9, 2022

+**Today's Progress**: Take some revision about JEST testing library.

+**Thoughts**: Unit test will be used most of the time, it always go with same input and same output, no side effect and don't test the contract.